kelvin0179/AWS-NodeJS-Deployment/README.md

 ## Edit Server Name in NGINX

-* Now that the Domain Name is Creater we just have to edit the server name at
+* Now that the Domain Name is Created we just have to edit the server name at
 ```bash
 sudo nano /etc/nginx/sites-available/default
 ```